 The Anchor text you use for a link should provide at least a basic idea of what the page you are linking to is about.
 Search engines use the Anchor text to determine the subject of the linked document.

 Avoid writing generic Anchor text.
 Generic Anchor text such as "click here", "go to", or "go here" will not tell both users and search engines what your linked pages are about.

 Choose the most relevant words.

-Linking to a relevant page is very important as link relevancy is a metric that is used for determining page’s ranking.
-SEO friendly Anchor text is succinct and relevant to the target page.
+Linking to a relevant page is very important as link relevancy is a metric that is used for determining a page’s ranking.
+SEO-friendly anchor text is succinct and relevant to the target page.
 The link relevancy is determined by the content of the Anchor text as well as by the content of the source page.
 If a number of links point to a page with the right keywords in their Anchor text, that page has a very good chance of ranking well.
 So, choose the most relevant words for your Anchor text.

 Write concise text.

 The anchor text should be short, but descriptive.
 Usually, a few words or a short phrase is enough.